rishiraj824/jackal/_pages/about.md

     <img src="{{ site.baseurl }}/assets/img/logo.png">
 </figure>
 {:/}
-  I have a fondness and passion for Web Technologies and have a good amount of experience in the same.
+  I have a fondness and passion for latest Web Technologies and have a good amount of experience in the same.
 I love working on **AngularJS (1.0,2.0), React-Redux, Laravel and Wordpress**.
 Most of the time which I spend is on my laptop -- working on projects, building something new and exploring new methods and frameworks in Web.
 The rest of the time, I love going to different places, trying out new restaurants and meeting new people.